-Perhaps you've started seeing someone, and it seems like it's going well.
-You are spending a lot more time together, and you are growing closer every day.
+There's nothing more exciting than when a new relationship is going well.
+You're spending a lot more time together, and you're growing closer every day.
 You might be wondering if it's time to become official, but how do you really know?
 Is there a set number of dates you are supposed to go on before getting that designation?
-And even if you are sure it's time, how do you know your partner is on the same page or how to bring it up?
+And even if you are sure it's time, how do you know your partner is on the same page?

 Meet the Expert

 Sarah Kahan is a licensed clinical social worker in Brooklyn who helps individuals and couples navigate relationships.

 How Many Dates Should You Go on Before Your Relationship Is Official?

 There is no real answer to that question, says Kahan.
 "It is so varied and so individualized," she shares.
 "There is no real number that I can give."
 But there is at least one general rule: you can't have this conversation after the first few dates or even in the first few weeks.
 After all, it takes time to see if a relationship has the ingredients to be something more serious.
 "In the beginning, you want to see if there is commonality, if you enjoy each other, if you are attracted to each other, and that takes time," she explains.
 "Then it gets deeper and you start to share more personal things, more emotional things, and you want to see if the other person has the emotional depth to match yours."

 "Finally, you need to feel like you can get vulnerable with that person," offers Kahan.
 "Getting vulnerable is scary.
 You have to go slow and test the waters, like putting your toe into the cold water and testing it out.
 That also takes time to see if you can do that."
 For these reasons, you can't be official after the first few dates.

 Signs You Are Going from Casually Dating to an Official Relationship